“Ask the right questions if you’re going to find the right answers.”

 However, in the field of SEO, many super-smart businesspeople are unconsciously incompetent: they don’t know what they don’t know.

 So, it’s with this in mind that we’ve noted down some key questions which you should be asking your prospective SEO company before you sign on the dotted line.

 Questions To Ask When Hiring an SEO Company

 We’ve come across businesses of all sizes who confidently state that their “SEO has been done” as they check it off their mental list as a job completed.
 The fact is SEO is a verb; it’s an ongoing process which is constantly evolving to match and satisfy fickle search engine algorithms.

-Therefore, if you understand the value of good SEO and you are looking to develop authority in your field and boost your rankings organically, then there are some questions which need answers.
+Therefore, if you understand the value and advantages of good SEO and you are looking to develop authority in your field and boost your rankings organically, then there are some questions which need answers.

 Let’s dive right in.

 Keyword research is a big (and exciting) topic.

 In simple terms, keyword research entails looking for the words and phrases that people use to find your product or service when they are conducting an online search and then making use of these in your content marketing and advertising processes.